-Slow down in Shenandoah County by trading Interstate I-81 for U.S. Route 11, the Old Valley Pike.
+Slow down in Shenandoah County by trading Interstate I-81 for a scenic drive down U.S. Route 11, the Old Valley Pike.
 Traveling Route 11 is best way to enjoy views of our fields and the charm of our towns with plenty of stops available for those looking for great local restaurants or places to stop and shop or browse antiques.

 For a true road trip, travel one of our many designated Virginia Byways.
 Routes 600, 675, 42, and 263 are some of the most beautiful routes in our county.

 Scenic Civil War Tour: Start your trip at the Cedar Creek Battlefield and head south along Route 11 making a stop at the Hupp’s Hill Civil War Park and Visitor Center.
 Enjoy a picnic outside here or travel just a little further and enjoy a meal in one of the many restaurants located in historic downtown Strasburg.
 Continue down Route 11 and turn left onto Battlefield Rd to see the Fisher’s Hill Battlefield before traveling through Toms Brook and stopping at the Shenandoah County Park to view the Toms Brook Battlefield.
 Continue south along Route 11 to New Market making stops at the Shenandoah County Historic Courthouse to view Civil War era graffiti, Edinburg Mill, Our Soldier’s Cemetery in Mount Jackson and the Virginia Museum of the Civil War in New Market.